OEM for least squares problems: INTRODUCTION

 The remainder of the article will unfold as follows.
-Section~\ref{sec:method} derives the OEM algorithm for a missing data problem with a complete orthogonal design.
-Section~\ref{sec:arc} significantly broadens the applicability of the algorithm by introducing an idea for actively expanding any regression matrix to an orthogonal matrix.
-Section~\ref{sec:op} establishes the oracle property of the OEM solution for the SCAD and MCP.
-Section~\ref{sec:seqconv} provides convergence properties of the OEM algorithm.
-Section~\ref{sec:fulali} shows that for a regression matrix with full aliased columns, an OEM sequence for the lasso, SCAD or MCP converges to a solution with grouping coherency and illustrates how to use the OEM algorithm to compute the ordinary least squares estimator for a singular regression matrix.
-Section \ref{sec:diss} provides some discussion.
+Section~\ref{sec:arc} discusses the active orthogonalization procedure.
+Section \ref{sec:gi} presents OEM for OLS.
+Section \ref{sec:rls} extends OEM to regularized least squares.
+Section~\ref{sec:seqconv} provides convergence properties of OEM.
+Section~\ref{sec:fulali} shows that for a regression matrix with full aliased columns, an OEM sequence for the lasso, SCAD, or MCP converges to a solution with grouping coherency.
+Section~\ref{sec:op} establishes the oracle property of the OEM solution for SCAD and MCP.
+Section \ref{sec:nc} presents numerical examples to compare OEM with other algorithms for regularized least squares.
+Section \ref{sec:diss} concludes with some discussion.